 - An emphasis on high quality and quantity language between parents and children

 The evidence abounds.
 Supporting parents is not just a good idea; it is an absolute necessity.
 Some services already exist–in hospitals, preschools and through other kinds of specials programming.
-However, in reality there is not enough of this valuable information provided for all who need it.
-Start now in your town, city, district, school or community and spread the word.
-Help bring needed parenting skills to all new and young parents as soon as their babies are born and even before.
-Providing preschool is one thing, but setting up “universal parent education” has the real power.
+However, in reality there is not enough of what new and young parents really need, and that is support, support and more support.
+Providing preschool is one thing, but setting up “universal parent education and support” has the real power.
 We must do what we can to help all parents as they go through these very exciting yet equally difficult years.
 Confident parenting saves lives.